Need some ideas quick? Check out these easy activities for kids stuck at home.

 This is THE LIST of easy activities for kids stuck at home.
 Look no further – these 35 activities will help you break up the days while the kids are out of school.

-RELATED: Looking for other indoor activities?
-I have a list here!
+RELATED: Looking for other activities?
+I have a list of indoor activities here!